-Flowers are strongly associated with this season and so are allergies.
-If you’re someone who suffers from allergies, you’ll definitely want to take a look at the list below.
-I think everyone should enjoy fresh flowers, which is why I decided to highlight 10 flower types that are suitable for allergy sufferers.
-With important life events and upcoming holidays, like Mother’s Day, it’s important to know which varieties you can send to someone who has allergies.
-Take a look at the flowers I’ve rounded up below and let us know in the comments, which is your favorite?
+Flowers are strongly associated with the spring season and so are allergies.
+If you’re someone who is allergic to flowers, you’ll definitely want to take a look at the list below.
+With important life events and upcoming holidays, like Mother’s Day, it’s important to know which varieties you can send to someone who is allergic to flowers.
+Take a look at these hypoallergenic flowers I’ve rounded up below!

 You don’t have to worry about itchy eyes and a runny nose with carnations.
 These ruffled, ball-shaped blooms can easily add texture to any arrangement.
 We have both standard and spray varieties to choose from in an array of colors.
 My favorite is our dusty pink carnations (pictured above), which pairs beautifully with burgundy flowers.

 Daffodils are a spring flower staple!
-These bright blooms may not be pollen-free but they’re considered “allergy-friendly.”
+These bright blooms may not be pollen-free but they’re considered hypoallergenic flowers.
 Though daffodils produce less pollen than most, they are generally pollinated by insects rather than the wind.
 However, we don’t recommend handling the daffodils if you suffer from allergies.
 Our daffodils are offered in both standard and mini varieties.

 This spring flower has low levels of pollen but its fragrance has been known to cause some irritation, so keep that in mind.
-Hyacinth is a seasonal product available from May through December.
-Its vase life is eight days with proper care.
+Hyacinth is a seasonal product available from May through December and its vase life is eight days with proper care.
 They look stunning on their own but also pair beautifully with other spring flowers like tulips!

 If you’re looking for flowers that will add fullness, elegance and that are also pollen-free then hydrangeas are the flowers for you!
 These large blooms come in a wide range of colors such as ivory, yellow, pink, blue and more.
 They’re also available year-round!